tsegall/fta/README.md

 The optional 'minimum (maximum)' tags are valid for Stream of Base Type Long or Double and further restrict the data that will be considered valid.

+The optional 'minMaxPresent' tag indicates that both the minimum and maxixum value must be present in order for the Semantic Type to be recognized.

+The optional 'minSamples' tag indicates that in order for this Semantic Type to be detected there must be at least this many samples.

 The optional 'blackList' tag is a list of invalid values for this Semantic Type, for example '[ "000-00-0000" ]' indicates that this is an invalid SSN despite the fact that it matches the SSN regular expression.

 ### Finite plugins ###